Handsacre: Playgrounds

 There is a children's play park at the end of Harvey Road on St Barbara's Road in the north easterly part of the village.
 The playpark was refurbished in 2009.

 Transport

-The village is currently served 6 days per week by Chaserider bus services 826 and 828.
-These link the village with Rugeley and Stafford in the west direction, and Lichfield south east.
+The village is currently served seven days per week by Chaserider bus service 828 linking the village with Rugeley and Stafford in the west direction, and Lichfield south east.
+The village is also served by Bus service 63, which previously terminated at Rugeley, but now extends via Handsacre linking the village to Hill Ridware, Rugeley, Hednesford, Cannock and Uttoxeter.

+High Bridge crosses the River Trent on the edge of the village, carrying to the road to Mavesyn Ridware.

+Handsacre gives its name to Handsacre junction which will serve as the end to HS2 where it meets the West Coast Mainline for trains to carry on up north.

 Trent and Mersey Canal

 The Trent and Mersey Canal skirts around the northern edge of the village.
 This canal was designed and built by James Brindley who died in 1777, before the canal was completed.
 The A513 road crosses the canal with the Crown public house next to the bridge designated bridge 56 here.
 This bridge is a little way west of two further bridges which cross the canal which are Grade II listed structures. these bridges are designated bridges 59 and 60.